• Skip to main content

 Jamie Oliver Bakeware - 24 hole mini muffin tin

-These muffins (I made 24 mini muffins and the rest of the batter was spooned into a loaf tin) disappeared rather quickly with my husband and children making repeat visits to the kitchen to pop a little morsel of sweet but almost savoury Autumn into their mouths.
+These muffins (I made 24 mini muffins and the rest of the batter was spooned into a loaf tin) disappeared rather quickly with my children making repeat visits to the kitchen to pop a little morsel of sweet but almost savoury Autumn into their mouths.

 Another batch was needed, but this time I wanted to compare the difference between a supermarket pumpkin (£1 from the Co-op – how could I resist?) and my gorgeous organic veg box pumpkin.